MITRE Publishes Domain Generation Algorithm T1483 in the ATT&CK Framework

-MITRE released a significant update to the MITRE ATT&CK framework which included several new and updated techniques.
+MITRE released a significant update to the MITRE ATT&CK framework which included several new and updated techniques to mitigate cyber security threats.
 One of those techniques, domain generation algorithms (DGA) was submitted by our research team.
 We are excited to be contributors and will explain this technique in more detail.

 Domain Generation Algorithm (T1483)

 The domain generation algorithm has remained a main source of communication for malware in the past 10 years.
 DGAs are designed to generate quick random seeds such as dictionary words, DWORD values, random digits, gibberish strings (hcbhjbdjbjhsb.ru) as domains which can be used to provide instructions for malware to exfiltrate data, provide updates and execute commands on a system remotely.
 Earlier families of malware used a static list of IP/domains which were eventually blocked by defenders.
 Attackers now write sophisticated DGA codes to circumvent defenders and draft thousands of DGAs, of which only a few have true instructions for command and control, to make their connection persist over the long term and stay resilient against enforcement actions.
 Malware like Kraken, Conficker, Murofet and Chopstick showcase DGAs whose attributes vary from date dependent, static and dynamic seeds.

 Figure 1.
 An example of how DGA exfiltrates data from a target

 Detecting dynamically generated domains can be challenging due to the rapid rotation of DGA seeds, constantly evolving malware families, sinkhole awareness, and the complexity of the DGA algorithm.

 This makes signature-based detection to these signals irrelevant and requires a machine learning approach to detect those efficiently.